sequelize/sequelize/docs/migrations.md

 }
 ```

-### `.sequelizerc` File
+### The `.sequelizerc` File
 This is a special configuration file.
 It let you specify various options that you would usually pass as arguments to CLI.
-Some scenario you can use it.
+Some scenarios where you can use it.

 1) You want to override default path to `migrations`, `models`, `seeders` or `config` folder.
 2) You want to rename `config.json` to something else like `database.json`

 And a whole lot more.
 Let see how you can use this file for custom configuration.

-For starts let create a empty file in root directory of your project.
+For starters lets create an empty file in root directory of your project.

 ```bash
 $ touch .sequelizerc